International Music Talent Competition Fall 2023

 1. Completed online Application Form.

-2. YouTube (or other video sharing sites) link to the video recordings or a DVD of the performance (no need to mail a DVD if a YouTube link is provided in the Application Form).
+2. YouTube (or other video sharing sites) link to the video recordings of the performance.

-4. Biography and photo should be e-mailed to email@example.com.
+4. Biography and photo should be uploaded with an application form or e-mailed to email@example.com.

 5. Application fee.